What You Didn't Know About The Allstate Mayhem Commercial Guy

 He actually died (but he's feeling much better now)

-One morning in June 2009, Winters awoke with a fever and stayed in bed all day.
+On a morning in June 2009, Winters woke up with a fever and stayed in bed all day.
 The next morning, he still felt terrible and noticed he'd turned gray, so he went to his doctor's office.
 That's where he collapsed.
 "I was turning black, and my whole head was swelling up," he later told Page Six.
 An ambulance raced Winters to Lenox Hill Hospital, but on the way, his heart stopped — for two and a half minutes.
 Paramedics revived him, and he wound up spending three weeks in intensive care to recover from a horrific bacterial infection.
 Over the next year, he spent a total of 95 days in the hospital and endured 10 operations, including the amputation of two toes and half a thumb — he'd developed gangrene during his ordeal.

 Winters was too sick to work for a year.
 Right before he nearly died, he'd filmed a pilot for an ABC show called "Happy Town," and when it was picked up to series, producers replaced him with Steven Weber of "Wings."
 "People in Los Angeles think I'm dead!"
 Winters sort-of joked.
 However, exactly one year and one day after he almost died, his best-known work hit screens when Allstate launched its "Mr. Mayhem" campaign.
+"It's gonna take more than a finger and a couple of toes to keep me down," he said.

 He tried to avoid Mayhem